 Only one brewery can claim fame as being the oldest brewery in the United States, and it’s Yuengling.
 In 1829, David G. Yuengling established the Eagle Brewery on Centre Street in Pottsville.
-For more than 185 years this family-owned and operated brewery has prided itself on quality production and taste.
-Travel through the factory to view beer production, examine the caves that were used for storage before refrigeration and sample the heritage beer.
+For nearly 190 years this family-owned and operated brewery has prided itself on quality production and taste.
+Travel through the factory to view beer production, examine the caves that were used for storage before refrigeration, and sample the heritage beer.
 Tours are free and open to the public.

 Yards Brewing Company

 Yards Brewing Company was founded in 1994 by friends Tom Kehoe and Jon Bovit.
 The brewery specializes in ales, particularly those in the English tradition.
 In 2003, Yards partnered with City Tavern to create the Ales of the Revolution, a line of historic beer re-creations based on the original recipes of George Washington, Thomas Jefferson and Benjamin Franklin.
 You can visit the tasting room every day and tour the brewery for free on the weekends.